The problem, of course, is that everyone’s Startup list is different.

 Click that, and a web page will open searching for the named item.1 For many items, this will give you clear clues as to what the item is for and why you might want it to run automatically.

-Search can be misleading, so I have to advise that you bring some skepticism to the table as well.
-In the example above — Adobe GC Invoker Utility — several search results indicated that it was malware!
+Search can be misleading, so I have to advise you to bring some skepticism to the table as well.
+In the example above — Adobe GC Invoker Utility — several search results indicated it was malware!
 In my case, it is not; it’s a component of Adobe software I have installed.
-Reading the information returned by the search, I learned that:
+Reading the information returned by the search, I learned:

 - It is not necessary to have it start at Startup.

 - Malware does, occasionally, disguise itself as this program.
 The actual location of the file is important.

 For many (though not all) items in the Startup list, the right-click list also includes an item called “Open file location”.
 Click on that, and Windows File Explorer will open to the actual location on your hard disk containing the file run on Startup.

 In my case, the location is exactly as expected: